Snapchat/KeyDB-docs/docs/data-types-intro.md

     > hincrby user:1000 birthyear 10
     (integer) 1997

-You can find the [full list of hash commands in the documentation](http://KeyDB.io/commands#hash).

 It is worth noting that small hashes (i.e., a few elements with small values) are encoded in special way in memory that make them very memory efficient.